-- ◆ Type I A facility that provides a public service, which if damaged would significantly impair a local governmental response - ◆ Type II A facility that provides a public service, but which if damaged would not significantly impair a local governmental response - ◆ Type III A facility that can cause greater damage to the surrounding area if damaged by a natural hazard - ◆ Type IV A facility that primarily housing special populations such as the infirm, children, elderly, or people with development disabilities
+- ◆ Type I A facility that provides a public service, which if damaged would significantly impair a local governmental response - ◆ Type II A facility that provides a public service, but which if damaged would not significantly impair a local governmental response - ◆ Type III A facility that can cause greater damage to the surrounding area if damaged by a natural hazard - ◆ Type IV A facility that primarily houses special populations such as the infirm, children, elderly, or people with development disabilities

-In all, there were 687 critical facilities in the county (Table 4-1).
-There were 175 Type I facilities, 322 Type II, 29 Type III, and 161 Type IV facilities.
-Appendix E lists all of the critical facilities sorted by type and Appendix F provides a list sorted by jurisdiction.
+In all, there were 690 critical facilities in the county (Table 4-1).
+There were 182 Type I facilities, 326 Type II, 24 Type III, and 158 Type IV facilities.

-As part of the 2010 and 2018 plan updates, the consultant created an AccessTM database to manage basic information for critical facilities identified in this plan.
+As part of the 2010, 2018, and 2024 plan updates, the consultant created an AccessTM database to manage basic information for critical facilities identified in this plan.
 Each facility was assigned to one or more parcels using the county PIN number to facilitate use in the county's geographic information system.